Implementing Test Automation Across the Medical Device Development Life Cycle for Medical Device Validation

 Such automation enhances medical device software testing, strengthens medical device validation, and contributes to comprehensive usability risk testing of medical devices, particularly for life-support respiratory systems.

-Using LabVIEW with a UART-based test interface and internal I²C communication provides a robust and scalable architecture for medical device validation and medical device software testing of CPAP/BiPAP hardware.
+Using a LabVIEW-based automated testing framework with a UART test interface and internal I²C communication, iOrbit established a robust and scalable architecture for validating CPAP/BiPAP respiratory devices.

-This approach enables accurate verification of pressure sensing, motor control, alarms, and safety behavior while maintaining clear system boundaries and supporting regulatory confidence.
+This approach enabled precise and repeatable verification of critical subsystems such as pressure sensing, blower motor control, alarm functions, and safety mechanisms while maintaining clear system boundaries and traceable test outcomes.